tldr-pages/tldr/pages/windows/ospp.vbs.md

 # ospp.vbs

 > Install, activate, and manage volume licensed versions of Office products.
-> This command may override, deactivate, and/or remove your current volume licensed versions of Office products.
-Please proceed with caution.
+> Note: this command may override, deactivate, and/or remove your current volume of licensed Office product versions, so please proceed cautiously.
 > More information: <https://learn.microsoft.com/deployoffice/vlactivation/tools-to-manage-volume-activation-of-office>.

 - Install a product key (replace existing key):